Before you open an offshore bank account, you need to familiarize yourself with the secrets to offshore banking and get rid of any misconceptions.

 While you might save some money upfront by getting an account with super-low minimums, be careful.
 Examine their fee structure like a hawk.
 After the first year, you may find that you’re paying out far more than you otherwise would at better banks elsewhere.

 This might seem like a no brainer.
-But this statement goes deeper than the surface level considerations of the bank’s balance sheet, their solvency ratio, the amount of deposits kept in reserves, etc. Those are all important considerations, but you also need to understand the bank’s business model and the way that they motivate their staff.
+But this statement goes deeper than the surface level considerations of the bank’s balance sheet, their solvency ratio, the number of deposits kept in reserves, etc. Those are all important considerations, but you also need to understand the bank’s business model and the way that they motivate their staff.

 For example, banks in the United States are motivated to use and lend as much credit as possible.
 This has led to the rapid expansion of the US economy, but it has also created a lot of risky banks with awful balance sheets.